 “In the event the action depends on the adjudication of the rights of an international intergovernmental organization that would, but for this provision, be entitled to immunity from such judicial process according to the law applicable in that jurisdiction, [as established by a decision of a court in that jurisdiction,] the challenge must be submitted instead for determination [by UNCITRAL in accordance with its rules”].

 The Working Group also noted that Professor Swaine also highlighted the possibility that any hardship endured by a respondent as a result of submission to an arbitral process should be alleviated, e.g. by the IGO’s agreeing to bear a proportion of the costs incurred.
+The Working Group presumed, given the stated desire of IGOs to have CRP access at no or exceedingly low cost, that such an approach would elicit objections from them.

 The Working Group’s consideration of Professor Swaine’s suggestions and the available policy options